-Georgia's Criterion-Referenced Competency Tests (CRCTs) are administered in Reading, English/Language Arts, and Mathematics in grades 1 through 8, and in Science and Social Studies in grades 3 through 8.
-These tests measure how well students have acquired the skills and knowledge mandated by the Georgia Performance Standards (GPS).
+Georgia's Criterion-Referenced Competency Tests (CRCTs) are administered in Reading, English/Language Arts, and Mathematics, Science, and Social Studies in grades 3 through 8.
+These tests measure how well students have acquired the skills and knowledge defined by the state curriculum Common Core Georgia Performance Standards (CCGPS) and Georgia Performance Standards (GPS).

-Due to budget constraints, grades 1 and 2 will not be administered during the 2011-2012 school year.
+Due to budget constraints, grades 1 and 2 will not be administered during the 2012-2013 school year.